johnmtlnd/johnmtlnd.github.io/_posts/work/2017-01-01-road-to-cannon-beach.md

 cover_image: /public/assets/covers/bandb-cover.jpg
 description: Website archiving my adventure to cycle across the U.S. with Bike & Build in 2017.
 category: work
-tags: [ web design, jekyll, sass, github ]
+tags: [ web design jekyll sass github ]
 ---
 This summer I am attempting to cycle across the country with an organization called Bike and Build.
 The site is built on Jekyll which eliminates the need to use a complicated CMS and is hosted on Github Pages.
 To keep challenging myself, share my messaging about the Affordbale Housing Cause, and help me reach my goals I put this together...check it out  at roadtocannonbeach.bike